Chart Color Schemes

 Health performance in Modbury Heights is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The most common medical conditions in the area are arthritis and mental health issues, impacting 9.0 and 8.2% of residents respectively, while 66.9% declared themselves completely clear of medical ailments, compared to 66.3% across Greater Adelaide.
-As of 2016 (the latest available data), the area has 20.9% of residents aged 65 and over (4130 people).
-Health outcomes among seniors in Modbury Heights are above average, performing even better than the general population in health metrics.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 9.0% and 8.2% of residents respectively.
+A total of 66.9% of residents declare themselves completely clear of medical ailments, similar to the 66.3% across Greater Adelaide.
+As of 2016, 20.9% of Modbury Heights' residents are aged 65 and over (4130 people).
+Health outcomes among seniors in the area are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health